• LoginLogin

 Where can I find out about road closures?

-Temporary traffic restrictions have been kept to a minimum to ensure the safety of participants and other road users.
-Roads will be closed in both directions to create a safe traffic-free environment for the event.
-Full details are available here.
+We have kept road closures to a minimum to ensure the safety of participants and other road users.
+Details of road closures will be available here in early 2026.
+Thank you for your co-operation and understanding.

 If you or someone you know has an essential journey to make, please let us know in advance and we will work with you to find a solution wherever possible.
 Please email us.

-Please note the temporary traffic restrictions in place on the event morning and plan your journey carefully, allowing plenty of time for parking.
+Please note there will be temporary traffic restrictions in place on the day of the event in and around Inverness and Loch Ness and plan your journey carefully.

 What information will I receive in advance?

-You will receive an email with your final event instructions and advising your rider number and start time/wave at least 2 weeks before the event.
+You will receive an email confirming your rider number, start wave and Event Guide at least 2 weeks prior to the event.

-Pre-event registration takes place 10.00-19.00 on Saturday 27 April 2024 at the Event Hub at Eden Court, Bishops Road, Inverness, IV3 5SA.
-Please note there is NO registration on Sunday morning.
+Yes, all participants are required to attend pre-event registration between 10.00-19.00 on Saturday 25 April at the Event Hub at Eden Court, Bishops Road, Inverness, IV3 5SA.
+Please bring photo ID.

-If you cannot make the registration, you can get a friend to register for you.
-They need to bring photo ID for themselves as well as a signed letter from you (template available here) confirming that they can collect your event pack.
+If you are not able to make registration, a friend may register on your behalf.
+They are required to bring their photo ID as well as a signed letter or email from you (template available here) confirming permission to collect your event pack.

 Please note it is not possible to collect your event pack on the morning of the event.